ReggieScript/100-days-of-python/README.md

 ## Day 54 -- Flask introduction (21/02/2023)
 More than a project, today was about learning flask basics and function decorators.

+## Day 55 -- Flask higher lower app(23/02/2023)
+Flask is promising!!
+I really see myself using this tool for web development.

 # Notes

 * Bugs in the trivia game make it so that you can click the buttons and increase your score.
 Have to fix.